bugadani/bugadani.github.io/_posts/2021-08-__-embedded-text.markdown

 ## New features

+### Plugins

+The new embedded-text now support plugins!
+Plugins are an experimental feature to extend the capabilities of the crate.
+To implement a plugin, users need to enable the `plugins` cargo feature.

+Note that imlementing a new plugin is experimental and the API may break without prior notice.

+The crate provides a small number of plugins that can be used without enabling the `plugins` feature.

+ * `Tail`
- * plugins
+ * `Ansi`

- * vertical offsetting
+### Vertical offsetting

+The vertical position of the text can now be modified using the `vertical_offset` text box option.

- * paragraph spacing
+### Paragraph spacing

+The vertical distance between paragraphs (sections of text separated by a newline `\n` character) can now be changed using the `paragrap_spacing` style option.

- * configurable space rendering
+### Configurable space rendering

+You can now force to render or hide (collapse) the leading or trailing spaces in lines.

 ## Usability changes

+These changes enable users to use embedded-text in a more flexible or simple way.

- * `TextBox` configuration options are no longer encoded in the type of the text box object.
+### `TextBox` configuration options are no longer encoded in the type of the text box object.

- * constructors
+### New constructor functions

+To enable simpler construction of objects and to bring the API closer to embedded-graphics, this release adds new constructors to `TextBox` and `TextBoxStyle`.

 ## Removed

+This list is not exhaustive.

+ *  A substantial amount of the API (internal or not intended as public) has been hidden.
  * `TextBoxStyle` objects can no longer be constructed (it is now `#[non_exhaustive]`).
  * `Scrolling` vertical alignment.